1. Textbooks

 • exploratory study process: user observation and interviews

-• exploratory study results: affinity diagrams and user tasks (make clear how the results shape your design considerations)
+• exploratory study results: affinity diagrams and user stories (make clear how the results shape your design considerations)

 • design alternatives: storyboards, sketches, and user flows (make clear how you select from the alternatives and why)